niteshraj2310/Agroforestry/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Chances are if you' ve seen one shopping center, you've seen a mall.